Letícia Sabatella

-Biography
+Early life and career

-Born in Belo Horizonte, Letícia Sabatella was two years old when her family moved from Itajubá (MG) to the mining town of Conceição das Alagoas, going live in the village of Big Bend Power Plant.
+Born in Belo Horizonte, Letícia Sabatella was two years old when her family moved from Itajubá (MG) to the mining town of Conceição das Alagoas, going live in the village of Volta Grande Power Plant.
 There her father worked as an engineer.
 She has said she learned to appreciate nature in this place full of greenery and people of different nationalities.
 Today, she lives in Nova Friburgo, a mountainous region of Rio de Janeiro, where she grows organic food cooperative arrangements with employees.

 Her political consciousness emerged early in life and was reinforced by the company of people like Frei Betto and Herbert de Souza, who showed her the importance of using her celebrity for something more than making money.
 Her engagement has become so strong that she went on to live with indigenous people craós (Tocantins) as one of them, and to camp with members of the Landless Workers' Movement to understand their proposals.
 In addition, she participates in several organizations, is a constant presence in forums, and raises her voice in defense of human rights and the environment.
 On December 8, 2007, she was in Sobradinho, Bahia, visiting the bishop of Barra, Dom Luiz Flávio Cappio, at San Francisco.
 The bishop was on a hunger strike for the second time, the first in Cabrobó, Pernambuco, in protest against the transposition of the São Francisco River.
 Sabatella is part of the non-governmental organization Human Rights Movement.

 Her experience with the Indians led her to start a career as a filmmaker.
 In 2008, she launched the documentary Hotxuá.